SKGleba/psp2fwtool/README.md

  - The image can be restored at any time and on any supported firmware.
  - The image size is around 4GB for full and 1GB for partial (without ur0/ux0).
  - To create/restore it use the fwtool app:
    - 'Create a EMMC image' will create a restore point in 'ux0:data/fwtool/fwrpoint.bin'
-  - 'Restore the EMMC image' will flash the restore point in 'ux0:data/fwtool/fwrpoint.bin'
+   - 'Restore the EMMC image' will flash the restore point from 'ux0:data/fwtool/fwrpoint.bin'

+## Notes
+ - This tool was written for firmwares 3.60-3.73, all device types.
+ - A list of known prebuilt firmware images can be found in nfo.txt
+ - This tool currently does not support component updates
+   - It is recommended to not go below firmware 2.10 using fwtool.
+ - fwtool has been extensively tested over the past two years, it should not cause any bricks
+   - It is recommended to install images that include enso_ex v4+ for extra safety.